Citi names new head of consumer investment banking for Asia Pacific

+BRIEF-S&P says Qatar long-term rating lowered to 'AA-'; on watch negative after six Arab countries sever ties

+* revises Qatar sovereign credit outlook to creditwatch negative from negative; current rating is AA-

-HONG KONG Citibank (C.N) will move the head of its Los Angeles investment banking office, Vikram Bhardwaj, to Hong Kong to helm its consumer investment banking for the Asia-Pacific region, according to an internal memo obtained by Reuters.
+HONG KONG Aug 14 Citibank will move the head of its Los Angeles investment banking office, Vikram Bhardwaj, to Hong Kong to helm its consumer investment banking for the Asia-Pacific region, according to an internal memo obtained by Reuters.

 Bhardwaj will also lead the U.S. bank's healthcare coverage for the Asia-Pacific, the memo said, and he will relocate to Hong Kong in September.
 He will report to Farhan Faruqui, head of corporate and investment banking for the Asia-Pacific.